Conformal bootstrap to R\'enyi entropy in 2D Liouville and super-Liouville CFTs: Discussions and conclusions

-{Finally, one can use these techniques to calculate the out of time ordered correlation function (OTOC) to check the super integrability of LFT is consistent with chaotic proposal \cite{Roberts:2014ifa}.
-Recently, the authors of \cite{Mertens:2017mtv} proposed a correspondence between 1+1D Liouville field theory and one dimensional conformal quantum mechanics SYK model.
-One can compare the OTOC in Liouville with the late time behavior of two point function of bi-local operators in SYK and then check the correspondence \cite{Mertens:2017mtv} between LFT and SYK.
-More recently, authors of \cite{Caputa:2017urj}\cite{Czech:2017ryf}\cite{Caputa:2017yrh} proposed that Liouville field theory action as optimization of complexity of static states in conformal field theory.
-Also the associated measurements of complexity in generic field theory and holographic aspects have also been proposed in \cite{Jefferson:2017sdb}\cite{Chapman:2017rqy} and \cite{Susskind:2014rva}\cite{Alishahiha:2015rta} \cite{Brown:2015lvg} \cite{Brown:2015bva}\cite{Abt:2017pmf} respectively.
-One can extend to study complexity of the local excited state in conformal field theory to define the optimization procedure.
-Hopefully, some progresses of these directions can be reported in the near future.}
+{Finally, one can apply these techniques to calculate the out of time ordered correlation function (OTOC) to check that whether the super-integrability of LFT is consistent with the chaotic proposal \cite{Roberts:2014ifa}.
+Recently, the authors of \cite{Mertens:2017mtv} proposed a correspondence between 1+1 d Liouville field theory and the one dimensional conformal quantum mechanics SYK model.
+One can compare the OTOC in Liouville field theory with the late time behaviour of two-point function of bi-local operators in SYK and then check the correspondence \cite{Mertens:2017mtv} between LFT and SYK.
+More recently, the authors of \cite{Caputa:2017urj}\cite{Czech:2017ryf}\cite{Caputa:2017yrh} proposed that Liouville field theory action as the optimisation of the complexity of static states in conformal field theory.
+Also the associated measurements of the complexity in generic field theory and holographic aspects thereof have also been proposed in \cite{Jefferson:2017sdb}\cite{Chapman:2017rqy} and \cite{Susskind:2014rva}\cite{Alishahiha:2015rta} \cite{Brown:2015lvg} \cite{Brown:2015bva}\cite{Abt:2017pmf} respectively.
+One can extend the study of the complexity of local excited states in conformal field theory to define the optimisation procedure.
+Hopefully, some progress in these directions can be reported in the near future.}